UBC-MDS/exploratory-data-viz/chapters/en/module1.md

 <exercise id="6" title="Your First Plot">

 **Instructions:**
-Be patient when running a coding exercise for the first time, it can take a few minutes..
+Be patient when running a coding exercise for the first time, it can take a few minutes.

 **When you see `____` in a coding exercise, replace it with what you assume to be the correct code.
 Run the code to see if you obtain the desired output and submit it to validate if you were correct.**